 A starting point for finding a great school for your family is knowing your options.
-This guide will break down the six main learning environments available in Michigan.
-In short, you can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, and homeschooling.
-We’ll also talk about learning pods.
+This guide will break down the main learning environments available in Michigan.
+In short, you can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, and homeschooling.
+We’ll also talk about microschooling and mix-and-match learning.

 Looking for special education options?
 You can learn what special education services are available in Michigan at the Ultimate Guide to Special Education.

 Most often, Michigan families choose traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers like you.
 On average, Michigan spends $14,085 per public school pupil each year.
 You can search your school’s spending and that of nearby schools at Project Nickel.

 Some states have unrestricted open enrollment, which means that you can send your child to any public school, regardless of where you live or where the school is located.
 In Michigan, there is restricted open enrollment.
 Depending on the district and their school’s performance, parents may have the option to transfer their child to a different public school.
 If so, they are responsible for transporting their child to that school.